t3docs/docker-render-documentation/Documentation/index.rst

 **About this manual**

-((This container is a beast, it has lots of knowledge built in, offers lots of features.
-I you'd only know what and how.
-This manual is there to help.
+This container is a beast, it has lots of features and lots of knowledge built in.
+This manual hopefully helps to access the features.

-t3docs/render-documentation is the TYPO3 Docker container, for local and server used, requires (only) Docker, has lots of built in knowledge.
-The manual ((soll Zugang geben)) to the various aspects of the container.
+((t3docs/render-documentation is the TYPO3 Docker container, for local and server used, requires (only) Docker, has lots of built in knowledge.
 To answer
 questions: How does it work? capabilities, simple and advanced usage))

 -----